akashsinghal/accelerated-container-image/cmd/ctr/artifact.md

-# OCI Artifact Conversion and Push
+# ORAS Artifact Conversion and Push

 Github [link](https://github.com/akashsinghal/accelerated-container-image)

-Currently, the DADI image that is produced after converting the original image using OverlayBD, is OCI spec compliant; However, using OCI Artifacts, the DADI image can be referenced by the original image.
+Currently, the DADI image that is produced after converting the original image using OverlayBD, is OCI spec compliant; However, using ORAS Artifacts, the DADI image can be referenced by the original image.
-There are a few primary motivations for using OCI Artifact:
+There are a few primary motivations for using ORAS Artifact:
 1. The DADI Image's lifespan is directly attached to the original image it is derived from
 2. The DADI Image is easily discoverable using only the original image.
 See [ORAS discover](https://oras.land/cli/6_reference_types/#discovering-artifact-references)
     1. For consumers, this allows for more transparent lookup of DADI image and its contents
     2. For providers, this allows for a less invasive method for running accelerated images since the image to run at runtime is determined by the existence of an attached DADI Image artifact

-## Proposed DADI conversion Process:
+## DADI conversion Process:

 The current `obdconv` command for the custom `ctr` cli will be changed to add a `--push-artifact`.
-For registry authentication, the `--username` and `--password` can be provided OR the `--config` can be filled with the auth config file path.
+For registry authentication, the `--username` and `--password` can be provided OR the `--auth-config` can be filled with the auth config file path.
 By default if no username/password or auth file is provided, the docker config will be used.

 ```
-sudo bin/ctr obdconv --push-artifact --username <TARGET-REGISTRY-USERNAME> --password <TARGET-REGISTRY-PASSWORD> artifactstest.azurecr.io/teleport/redis:original artifactstest.azurecr.io/teleport/redis:oras
+sudo bin/ctr obdconv --push-artifact --username <TARGET-REGISTRY-USERNAME> --password <TARGET-REGISTRY-PASSWORD> localhost:5000/dadi/redis:original localhost:5000/dadi/redis:oras
 ```

 Assumptions:
-- The referred image in the artifact manifest is the source image provided
+- The subject image in the artifact manifest is the source image provided
 - The specifed target image parameter specifies the artifact name and registry to push to

 New Conversion Flow: